-As of June 30, 2021, we had cash and cash equivalents of \$122.4 million.
-On August 3, 2021, we closed our initial public offering, or IPO, of 7,400,000 shares of our common stock at a public offering price of \$17.00 per share.
-The gross proceeds from the IPO were \$125.8 million and the net proceeds were approximately \$113.4 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
-On August 17, 2021, we issued and sold 900,976 shares of our common stock pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$15.3 million.
-We received appropriately \$14.2 million in net proceeds after deducting underwriting discounts and commissions.
+As of September 30, 2021, we had cash and cash equivalents of \$234.3 million.
+In August 2021, we completed our initial public offering ("IPO") pursuant to which we issued and sold 8,300,976 shares of our common stock, including 900,976 shares pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$141.1 million.
+We received approximately \$128.1 million in net proceeds after deducting underwriting discounts and commissions and other offering expenses payable by us.

 Our ability to generate product revenue will depend on the successful development, regulatory approval, and eventual commercialization of one or more of our product candidates.
 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or other sources.
 Additional sources of financing might not be available to us on favorable terms, if at all.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce, or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.